Call Us

 Therapy via the NHS

-The NHS provide a free mental health therapy service across the UK, either online, over the phone or in person.
+The NHS provides a free mental health therapy service across the UK, either online, over the phone or in person.
 You can speak to your GP first if you’d like them to refer you into the service, but you can also refer yourself.
 If you refer yourself into the service, you’ll get a call from someone at the NHS for an assessment.
 This usually takes place within a few weeks of you contacting the service.

 Find your local NHS therapy service here.